brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 - `[attribute=value]`

 	By specifying the value of the attribute, you can gain further control on what elements you are selecting.
 This is again incredibly useful for when you are using custom HTML attributes.
-You could, using the same example as before, make your retractable menu switch between `visibility: hidden` and `visibility: visible` by selecting only when `data-active="true"`—a key detail when coding for accessibility
+You could, using the same example as above, make your retractable menu switch between `visibility: hidden` and `visibility: visible` by selecting only when `data-active="true"`—a key detail when coding for accessibility

 ### Combinations